IQSS/dataverse-installations/README.md

 1.  ```DATABASES```
   - Set the ```default``` credentials to a new database for holding the Django/Miniverse apps
   - Set the ```dataverse``` credentials to your existing Dataverse Postgres db
+1. Testing database
+  - If you are running the Django tests, go to (about) line 135 where it reads ```if 'test' in sys.argv or 'test_coverage' in sys.argv:```
+  - Make these changes:
+    - Make sure the test db is a Postgres db
+    - Make sure the test db user has access to create a database and tables

 ### Step 3: Make your settings file load when you invoke your virtualenv